 4.5 Stars | 2,431 Angler Reviews | $50 - $70

-The KastKing Perigee II is the best all-around jerkbait fishing rod, especially if you’re looking for a two-piece design.
-We recommend the 6’7″ Medium Power model for a one-piece design or the 6’6″ Medium-Fast Two-Piece rod.
+The KastKing Perigee II is the best all-around jerkbait fishing rod, especially if you're looking for a two-piece design.
+We recommend the 6'7" medium power model for a one-piece design or the 6'6" medium two-piece rod.

-This rod only costs around 50$, which is incredible.
+This rod only costs around $50, which is incredible.
 The 24-ton carbon fiber blank, Fuji line guides, graphite reel seats, and EVA grips alone make it worth over $200.
-KastKing’s Perigee II will blow your mind.

 4.6 Stars | 140 Angler Reviews | $95 - $110

-This rod gives you the benefits of heightened sensitivity for technical fishing without making sacrifices.
-You’ll get the same amount of power, strength, balance, and control that one would expect from a Fast-Action rod.
+You'll get the same amount of power, strength, balance, and control that one would expect from a fast-action rod.
+We also love the split-grip handle, which is even more comfortable than the one used on the Perigee II.

-While the Bass X is slightly more expensive than the Perigee II, it’s a phenomenal product.
-This is St Croix’s entry-level model, which makes it a great value for the money.
+While the Bass X is slightly more expensive than the Perigee II, it's a phenomenal product.
+This is St. Croix's entry-level model, making it a great value for the money.

-If you’re looking for an affordable jerkbait rod from the most highly-regarded fishing rod brand in the world, the Bass X is your best option.
-While it will set you back more than a KastKing rod, many anglers find the investment is well worth the money.
+You also can't beat St. Croix's 5-year warranty.
+If you're looking for an affordable jerkbait rod from the most highly-regarded fishing rod brand in the world, the Bass X is your best option.

 4.6 Stars | 1,131 Angler Reviews

-KastKing’s Royale Select Series has more sensitivity and power than the Perigee II.
-This increase in performance makes it a great value tournament fishing rod for the more serious anglers.
+KastKing's Royale Select Series has more sensitivity and power than the Perigee II.
+This increase in performance makes it a great value tournament fishing rod for more competitive anglers.

-The real deciding factor is appearance.
-Some bass fishermen love the aggressive look of the Royale Select.
-This rod looks like it belongs in the FLW tour, even though it costs well under $100.
+Our favorite part of the Royale Select Rod is its aggressive styling.
+It simply looks like it belongs to a tournament angler on the FLW tour, even though it costs well under $100.

 4.8 Stars | 129 Angler Reviews | $100 - $150